msuchane/near-facsimile/README.md

     The program continually prints out file information to the terminal.

-    Finally, it saves all statistics sorted by file similarity to the `comparisons.csv` and `comparisons.json` files in the current directory.
+    Finally, it can save all statistics sorted by file similarity as a CSV or JSON file.

 ## Options